UIBK-DPS-DC/Cirrina-UseCases/smart-factory/swf-smart-factory/README.md

 `ce-kogitobusinesskey` can be replaced with `ce-kogitoprocrefid` (the instance id of the target workflow) if the workflow has no business key.

-## Known Problems and Limitations
+## Problems and Limitations

-**Some of these problems might only apply to the `999-SNAPSHOT` version of Sonataflow (June 2024).**
+**Some of the following problems might only apply to the `999-SNAPSHOT` version of Sonataflow (June 2024).**

-- Quarkus 3+ is only supported in the latest snapshot version.
+- The business key functionality requires the latest `999-SNAPSHOT` version to function correctly in combination with CloudEvents (`ce-kogitobusinesskey` has no effect in previous versions).
+Additionally, Quarkus 3+ is only supported in the latest snapshot versions.
 Stable versions require Quarkus 2.
+<br>**SOLUTION**: We use version `999-SNAPSHOT` instead of a stable version.
 - The Sonataflow Dev UI extension requires dependencies which do not support the `999-SNAPSHOT` version of Sonataflow and can thus currently not be used.
 <br>**SOLUTION**: Without the Dev UI, starting workflows or retrieving workflow information can be done by invoking the respective POST or GET requests manually.
 - Business keys are not passed to sub-workflows (`subFlow`).
 This means that sub-workflows can hardly be used on an event-based basis.